jekahamster/coursera-parser/README.md

 This program allows you to download courses from Coursera.

-Program can download video lessons, accompanying materials, quiz assignments, and other types of lessons in the form of screenshots and PDF files.
+Program can download video lessons, accompanying materials(mp4 in different resolutions, subtitles), quiz assignments, and other types of lessons in the form of screenshots and PDF files.

 ## How to use